 Window brothels, sex clubs and escort agencies can operate legally if they have been granted the relevant permits by the City of Amsterdam.
 Everyone is welcome to visit the Red Light District, although if touring the area, be respectful and don’t take photographs or record videos.
 If you decide to visit a prostitute, practice safe sex and never deal with prostitutes under 21 years of age.
 Forced prostitution is an extremely serious crime.
 Remain vigilant to indications of forced prostitution (such as anxiety, bruises or willingness to have intercourse without a condom) and report any suspicions to the police by calling 0900-8844 /+31 343 578 844 or anonymously on 0800-7000 (from a Dutch phone).

-For emergency visits to your hotel room, telephone consultation and consultations on location you ask your receptionist for help or call the tourist doctor.
+For emergency visits to your hotel room, telephone consultation and consultations on location, contact the hotel reception or call the tourist doctor on +31 (0)20 427 5011.
 Fees are determined by the national GP association and are covered by most travel and medical insurances.

 Useful phone numbers

 Police (theft and other queries): 0900-8844 / +31 343 578 844